 Our Paediatrician of the Future document sets out how to improve quality, giving primacy to maximising learning opportunities through good supervision.
 This will be a challenge; the document won’t improve quality in itself, but it does clearly set out the agenda and direction.

 When will we know what is happening for sure?

 The Progress+ pathway, including the transition plans and workforce implications, was submitted to the GMC (General Medical Council) in April 2021 (see news story).

 Upon approval, we can then publish more specific and granular details, but we are anticipating the transition during summer 2023.

 What is the difference between Progress and Progress+?
 Is this a completely new curriculum?

 Progress+ is not a new curriculum.
-The + signifies the changes we are making to the Progress curriculum (subject to approval by the General Medical Council, to be rolled out at implementation) and the accompanying syllabi to convert the training from three levels to two levels.
+The + signifies the changes we are making to the Progress curriculum (subject to approval by GMC, to be rolled out at implementation) and the accompanying syllabi to convert training from three levels to two levels.

 The short answer to this is yes.
 But, there have always been opportunities to fast track as the curriculum is capability-based and not time-based; as long as you have met the requirements of the curriculum at each level you can progress through your training.

 I am an academic trainee.
 How will Progress+ affect me?

 In short, the introduction of the new paediatric training programme will not affect academic trainees.
 If anything, the changes to Level 1 and Level 2 into a new core training level now complement the academic training pathway as it currently stands.